sheishistoric/theatre-blog/_posts/2019-06-08-the-great-leap.md

 title: "The Great Leap"
 tags:
 - InterAct Theatre Company
-- Proscenium Theatre at the Drake
+- Proscenium Theatre
 - The Drake
+- Play
 ---
 > “You see yourself there.
 I’ve been to China.
 I didn’t.”